experiment-games/experiment-source/docs/classes/Vector/Divide.md

   library: Vector
   function: Divide
   realm: shared
-  description: "Divides the vector by a number."
+  description: "Modify the existing vector, dividing it by a number."

   arguments:
     - name: "divideBy"